KennanHunter/kennan.tech/src/routes/blog/e/modularizing-ftc-codebases.md

     - Java
     - First Tech Challenge
     - Robotics
-description: Learn how to use Subsystems to de-spaghettify your FTC codebase.
+description: Learn how to use Subsystems to de-spaghetti your FTC codebase.
 publishedAt: 2022-07-02
 ---